afontcu/afontcu.dev/content/blog/small-increment.md

 So, keep things small.
 No, not *that* small.
 Smaller.
 Smaller I, said.
 Break stuff until you can do it in... a day, or two.

 Then do it.
 Test it.
 Integrate it.
 Deploy it.
-Check it is useful to someone.
+Check if it is useful to someone.
 Then focus on the next small (noooo, smaller!) item on the list.